LukeMS/keltor/rst/index.rst

 **House Head**: Baroness Helen Kysta Lunaz

-**Power Base**: Holdings split between Argos, `Fellice`_
+**Power Base**: Holdings split between `Argos`_, `Fellice`_

 Members of House Lunaz always seem to be looking for an angle, they don't approach things head on.
 In addition they are an opportunistic lot.
 House Lunaz is heavily involved in commerce.
 This has been the main method of their rise in power.
 As they are rather successful in these business endeavors they are a fairly wealthy House.
-It is often said they should move to Mostor as they would fit in better there.
+It is often said they should move to `Mostor`_ as they would fit in better there.
 House Dorell holds major influence over Lunaz.

 Orcrest